markspan/markspan.github.io/_posts/2021-01-05-evtplugins.md

 ## Usage:

-Start OpenSesame *as Administrator*.
+Start OpenSesame
 Open the console (ctrl-D) of OpenSesame, and type:

 ```
- !pip install evtplugins
+ !pip install evtplugins --user
 ```
-and then, if this results in success, close OpenSesame, and open it again, but now no need for administrators rights any more.
+and then, if this results in success, close OpenSesame, and open it again.

 If all went well, the plugins are now available in your toolbox.